eric-pedersen/mixed-effect-gams/paper_outline.md

     *This removes the slight penalty term that pulls the smooths toward zero (rather than a straight line).
 Not sure yet what affect this has on model performance overall.*

-    **_GLS_:This is redundant; fitting like this (assuming we drop the `s(x)` term is how you are supposed to fit these smooth factor interactions because they already have the null-space penalties added.**
+    **_GLS_:This is redundant; fitting like this (assuming we drop the `s(x)` term is how you are supposed to fit these smooth factor interactions because they already have the null-space penalties added.
+I don't think this removes the null-space penalties in the `fs` term; it just doesn't apply a null-space penalty to the global term, which ordinarily wouldn't have one anyway, but it would if you didn't include `s(x)`**

 5. `gam(y ~ group + s(x, by = group))`